 Q: I have a UK tax liability arising from undeclared income, profit or gains but there is no offshore connection.
 Could I disclose this through the LDF?

 A: Although it is possible to move the assets to Liechtenstein and make a disclosure through the LDF, the favourable terms will not apply.

 Q: Are the rules different for deceased persons or in relation to inherited funds?

 A: Broadly speaking, undisclosed income tax and capital gains tax liabilities relating to deceased persons can only be recovered for the 6 years preceding the date of death.
 The normal 20 year rule is set aside and HRMC is unable to levy penalties.

-However, there is no time limit for the recovery of inheritance tax from a deceased person's estate.
-Under the terms of the LDF inheritance tax liabilities will be restricted to 10 years so there could be a significant tax saving using this disclosure option.
+However, there is generally no time limit for recovering inheritance tax from a deceased person's estate.
+Under the LDF terms, inheritance tax liabilities will be restricted to the period from April 1999 onwards so there could be a significant tax saving using this option.